mrsimonemms/mrsimonemms/README.md

 ## 🎤 Speaking

-I've [spoken](https://www.simonemms.com/speaking) at [DevOpsDays](https://devopsdays.org/), [CloudNative Rejekts](https://cloud-native.rejekts.io/), [KubeHuddle](https://kubehuddle.com) and [KubeCon](https://www.cncf.io/kubecon-cloudnativecon-events/).
+I've [spoken](https://www.simonemms.com/speaking) at [DevOpsDays](https://devopsdays.org/), [Cloud Native Rejekts](https://cloud-native.rejekts.io/), [KubeHuddle](https://kubehuddle.com) and [KubeCon](https://www.cncf.io/kubecon-cloudnativecon-events/).
 I'm always open to other speaking opportunities - please contact me if you would like me to speak at your event.

 ## 💬 Ask me about

 - Gitpod
 - Beekeeping
-- CloudNative computing
+- Cloud Native computing

 ## ⚡ Fun